 Mild, Sunny and Mile High: While the Rocky Mountains are still snowcapped, Denver enjoys an early spring with delightfully warm, sunny days.
 More than 50,000 flowers are planted on the 16th Street Mall each spring.
 Dress in layers so that as the sun warms up, you can remove layers and stay comfortable.
 In summer, Denver offers natural air conditioning - a perfect combination of warm, sunny days followed by cool evenings where a light jacket or sweater is often welcome.
 Autumn can arrive early in the high country and the colorful turning of the aspen trees occurs in the mountains from mid-September to mid-October.
 Denver receives more hours of annual sunshine than San Diego or Miami Beach, so winter days in Denver are bright, sunny and surprisingly mild.
 In February, average daily highs are 45 degrees - warmer than New York, Chicago, Philadelphia or St. Louis.

 DOWNTOWN HOTEL PACKAGE

-Easy Access: Downtown Denver is home to 8,400 rooms within short walking distance of the Colorado Convention Center, including an adjacent 1,100-room Hyatt Regency, the 1,200-room Sheraton Denver Downtown Hotel, the 615-room Marriott City Center, the 511-room Grand Hyatt and the 430-room Westin Tabor Center.
+Easy Access: Downtown Denver is home to 10,000 rooms (by the end of 2017) within short walking distance of the Colorado Convention Center, including an adjacent 1,100-room Hyatt Regency, the 1,200-room Sheraton Denver Downtown Hotel, the 615-room Marriott City Center, the 511-room Grand Hyatt and the 430-room Westin Tabor Center.